hvdbunte/cleaningdataproject/README.md

-# cleaning and tidy data project
+# Readme cleaning and tidy data project

 in this document I will explain the steps to get a clean and tidy data set.